youkefan18/sales-bot/README.md

 * [TODO] Database query function to retrieve product spec or pricing.

 * [TODO] Fewshot on sales talk techniques on bargaining with customer.
+See [blog](https://zhuanlan.zhihu.com/p/357487465) about sales logic.

 * [TODO] Multi modal Q&A accepting apartment structure images and return mocked decoration effect images.